gautamsawhney/TimeTrip/README.md

 STEPS
 -----
+** VERY IMPORTANT - Use command `rvm --ruby-version use 2.2.0@timetrip`to specify the gemset and ruby version to be used always.

 1) Generated a controller `MainPages` using the command `rails g controller MainPages`.
 2) Adding the action `home` to `MainPages` controller.